rerun/rerun/modules/stubbs/README.md

 ### Verbosity?

-What happens when your command implementation fails and all you see is one line of cryptic error text?
+What happens when your command script fails and all you see is one line of cryptic error text?
 Shed more light by enabling verbose output using rerun's `-v` flag.

-Adding '-v' effectively has `rerun` call the command implementation script with bash's "-vx" flags.
+Adding '-v' effectively has `rerun` call the command script using bash's "-vx" flags.

 Here's a snippet of the `freddy:dance` command with verbose output: